jnissan1/wdc-devops-assignment/infrastructure/README.md

 # Terraform Infrastructure

 The current folder contains the relevant script and tf files to deploy a fully working and connected GitHub ARC Runner on an EKS cluster with private subnets, routing,  NATGateways.

+Estimated deployment time from scratch - ~17m

 ## Preperation